Improving deep neural network generalization and robustness to background bias via layer-wise relevance propagation optimization: Datasets

-Both the ISNet and the alternative segmentation-classification pipeline require segmentation masks.
-The ISNet utilizes them to calculate the heatmap loss during the training procedure, while the alternative models need them to train the segmenter.
-Thus, we utilized a U-Net, previously trained for lung segmentation\cite{bassi2021covid19}, to create the segmentation targets.
+The ISNet and multiple benchmark DNNs require segmentation masks for training.
+The ISNet utilizes them to calculate the heatmap loss during the training procedure.
+Thus, we utilized a U-Net, trained for lung segmentation in a previous study\cite{bassi2021covid19}, to create the segmentation targets, which we stored.
 We applied a threshold of 0.4 on the U-Net output to produce binary masks, which are valued 1 in the lung regions and 0 everywhere else; the chosen threshold maximized the segmenter's validation performance (intersection over union or IoU).
-The U-Net was trained using 1263 chest X-rays distributed across the classes COVID-19 (327 images), healthy (327 images), pneumonia (327 images), and tuberculosis (282 images).
-The model achieved an IoU of 0.864 with the ground truth lung masks during testing.
+The previous study authors\cite{bassi2021covid19} trained the U-Net using 1263 chest X-rays representing four classes: COVID-19 (327 images), healthy (327 images), pneumonia (327 images), and tuberculosis (282 images).
+They stated that the model achieved an IoU of 0.864 with the ground truth lung masks during testing.
 Please refer to\cite{bassi2021covid19} for a detailed explanation of the U-Net training procedure.
+We trained the ISNet and all alternative baselines using the COVID-19 detection datasets described in this section.
+When they were needed, all the models received the same segmentation targets, to produce a fairer comparison.
+For this reason, we do not use the U-Net from the previous study\cite{bassi2021covid19} in the alternative segmentation-classification pipeline.
+Instead, we trained another U-Net, using the same dataset that we employ for classification training.
+I.e., the segmentation targets that train the U-Net inside the alternative pipeline were created by the U-Net from\cite{bassi2021covid19}.
+It is possible that directly using the model from the previous study\cite{bassi2021covid19} in the alternative pipeline could boost its results, but, in this case, the alternative model would have been trained with different segmentation targets in relation to the ISNet.
+Moreover, these targets could be superior to the ones in our dataset, since some of them were manually created\cite{bassi2021covid19}.